Jutehk/CleanCity/tests/test-cases.md

 Expected Result:
 - Nav bar items should be well-aligned, responsive, and logically grouped

-Actual Result: [To be filled during testing]
+Actual Result:
+-Items are stacked vertically instead of horizontally on desktop view

 Status: ❌
 ---